sindre-frisvold-git/redis-docs/docs/guide/lua-scripting.md

 ## Error handling

 By default, `redis.call` function raises a Lua error and stops program execution.
-If you want to handle errors, use `redis.pcall` function which returns a Lua table with an `err` field:
+If you want to handle errors, use `redis.pcall` function which returns a Lua table with `err` field:

 ```lua
 local result = redis.pcall("rename", "foo", "bar")